arhankundu99/System-Design/Networking/Networking Fundamentals/Section 3_ Internet Protocol (IP)/README.md

 ![diff_network_comm](images/diff_network_comm.png)

 ## Routers are special.
-They have 2 IP addresses or can have more also
+They have 2 or more IP addresses
 Routers are special because they have two (or more) IP addresses.
 An IP address is assigned to each of the router’s two “interfaces”.
 The first router interface is called the WAN (Wide Area Network) interface.
 This is the side of the router that faces the Internet and has a public IP address.
 The second router interface is called the LAN (Local Area Network) interface.
 This is the side of the router that faces the home network’s computers and has a private IP address.

 ![routers_2_ip_addresses](images/routers_2_ip_addresses.png)